Nex-Otaku/maker/README.md

  - Mark command as "Favorite"
  - Hide command from list
- - Comment before a command is displayed as command name
- - Exit by Escape, Ctrl + Q, Ctrl + X, F10
  - Nice example Makefile in README
  - Screenshot showing Maker in action